 When and where:

-— 2 to 4 p.m. on the 1st Sunday of the month at the Unitarian Universalist Church of Palo Alto, 505 E. Charleston Rd., Palo Alto.
-We get assigned to different rooms, so you may have to look (or listen) for us.
+— 2 to 4 p.m. on the 1st and 3rd Sundays of the month at the Unitarian Universalist Church of Palo Alto, 505 E. Charleston Rd., Palo Alto.
+We’re usually in Room 1.

 How it works:

 We have copies of Rise Up Singing and our own song book, and you are also welcome to bring songs to share.
 If you bring a song, please bring 16 sheets with lyrics and chords OR you can teach us your song by ear.
 We do everything from simple unison singing, to four-part harmony.
 We sing old songs and new songs, and occasionally a song one of us wrote.

 We go around the circle, and each person gets to choose a song.
 We’ll try to sing anything you choose, but it will go better if you can sing and/or play the song for us.
 So plan ahead, figure out what song(s) you want to choose, and practice ahead of time.
 We love it if you teach us harmony parts for your song.
 We’re a supportive singing community, and we do our best to make everyone sound great.

 We’re a song circle that also welcomes instruments.
 Bring your guitar, ukulele, autoharp, mandolin, fiddle, recorder, or any other instrument that goes well with singing.

 And tell all your singing and picking friends to come, too!

 1. We used to be “Sing for Democracy,” but people did not understand what that meant, so we changed our name to “Harmonic Circle.”